 Be sure to pay the entire bill, not just the "minimum required payment" every month.
 Paying only the minimum could take you as long as 30 years to pay off the balance and a fortune in interest.
 I'd say that's the biggest mistake people make — thinking that as long as you're paying the minimum, you're OK with your credit.
 In reality, you're about to be buried in debt.

 How many credit cards should a person have?

 You probably don't need more than one or two credit cards.
 Use one for deductible business expenses or for expenses that your company will reimburse.
 Keep the other for personal expenses.
 That will make things easier when it comes to tax time as well.

 Do you think rewards cards are a smart choice for someone new to credit cards?

 Rewards cards are a good idea, as long as you're not fooling yourself into thinking you're getting something for nothing.
 If you aren't careful about paying in full and on time, the interest and penalties could dwarf potential rewards.
 If you're trying to pile up the rewards, you can have monthly bills, like your cell phone, automatically charged to that credit card, building up rewards.
 But that only works if you have the money to pay the bill in full.

-What advice do you give to someone who can’t afford to make a credit-card payment?
+What advice do you give to someone who can't make a credit card payment?

 First, here's the secret formula to paying down credit card debt: Take the current monthly payment and double it.
 Post that amount on your checkbook cover or on a Post-it on your computer screen.
 Pay that same amount every month and don't charge another penny; your card will be paid off in less than three years.
 But if you're falling behind and can't even pay the minimums, you need help.